Camp Programs and Rates

 Please complete these necessary forms and bring them with you to camp check in.

 We believe that every child deserves to come to camp.
-With that, we offer financial assistance to families who would otherwise not be able to afford to send their children to camp.
-Our financial assistance comes from the funds raised through our annual campaign and unspent camp store deposits.
+With that, we offer scholarships to families who would otherwise not be able to afford to send their children to camp.
+Our scholarships come from the funds raised through our annual campaign and unspent camp store deposits.

 To apply please complete these necessary application form and submit to: